MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/default.md

 ---
 # F1 help

 It looks like we couldn't find what you were looking for, and we apologize.
-You can help us improve by leaving [feedback](#feedback).
+You can help us improve by leaving feedback through the buttons at the bottom of this page.

 ## Cursor position